bioinfo-arctic/FSK2053/Spring_2025/Phylogenetic_Inference.md

 ### Run bootstrapping

-Bootstrapping is a test or metric that uses random sampling withreplacement and falls under the broader class of resampling methods.
+Bootstrapping is a test or metric that uses random sampling with replacement and falls under the broader class of resampling methods.
 It uses sampling with replacement to estimate the sampling distribution for the estimator (Ojha et al 2022).
 Basic idea is building same tree leaving out some portion of evidence (some bases from a sequence) and check if same clades appear